RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Halt on invalid media files**

 With this setting enabled, if any media files returned by the scraper seem to be invalid, the scraping is halted and an error message is presented where it's possible to retry or cancel the scraping of the specific game.
 In the case of multi-scraping it's also possible to skip the game and proceed to the next one in the queue.
 With this setting disabled, all media files will always be accepted and saved to disk.
-As of ES-DE v1.0 the file verification is crude as it's just checking if the file is less than 350 bytes in size which should indicate a server error response rather than a real media file.
-In some exceedingly rare situations, proper media files may be smaller than 350 bytes, and for those rare instances, simply disabling this setting temporarily allows these files to be scraped.
-Future versions of ES-DE will implement proper CRC/checksum verifications for ScreenScraper and possibly media file integrity checks for TheGamesDB (as this scraper service does not provide file checksums).
+As of ES-DE v1.1 the file verification is quite basic and future versions will improve on this by using file checksums and other file integrity checks.

 **Search using metadata names**

 By default ES-DE will perform scraper searches based on the game name that has been manually set in the metadata editor, or that has been previously scraped.
-If you prefer to search using the physical name regardless of such data being available, then turn off this option.

-Note that when using TheGamesDB as scraper service for arcade games (MAME/Neo Geo), the short MAME name will always be expanded to the full game name as this scraper does not properly support searches using MAME names.
-Also note that you need to save the game name in the metadata editor before you can use it for scraping.
+If you prefer to search using the physical file name regardless of such data being available, then disable this option.
+Note that when using TheGamesDB as scraper service for arcade games (MAME and Neo Geo), the short MAME name will always be expanded to the full game name as this scraper service does not support searches using short MAME names.

 **Interactive mode** _(Multi-scraper only)_

-If turned off, the scraping will be fully automatic and will not stop on multiple results or on missing games.
+If turned off, the scraping will be fully automatic and will not stop on multiple results or when no matching game was found.

 **Auto-accept single game matches** _(Multi-scraper only)_